-There is no set rule that dictates who is required to pay child support.
-Child support is calculated with a formula that’s based on the amount of time the child spends with each parent and the net spendable income of both parents.
-The idea is to make it so that the child has the same standard of living at both houses.
+There is no set rule dictating who is required to pay child support.
+Child support is calculated with a formula that’s based on the amount of time the child spends with each parent and the net income of both parents.
+The goal is for the child has the same standard of living at both houses.

 Does Anyone Have To Pay Child Support If Both Parents Share Equal Custody?

 When parents have equal custody, they are able to stipulate whether or not either side will pay child support, and if so, how much.
 It is possible that one parent would pay child support to the other if there is a significant difference between their respective incomes.
 If the parents’ incomes are basically the same, then no one would pay child support.

 How Is The Amount Of Child Support Determined?
 Can That Amount Be Changed Or Modified?